 Note that if a zone has been configured with auto-dnssec maintain and the private keys remain accessible in the key repository, then the zone will be automatically signed again the next time named is started.

 synth-from-dnssec

 Synthesize answers from cached NSEC, NSEC3 and other RRsets that have been proved to be correct using DNSSEC.
-The default is yes.
+The default is no, but it will become yes again in the future releases.

 Note: